our vision

 Assessment of learning in Art and Design is an ongoing monitoring of children’s understanding, knowledge and skills throughout lessons by the class teacher, pupil contributions to discussions, teacher questioning and through the completion of tasks and ongoing sketchbook work.
 This assessment is then used to inform future planning in relation to differentiation, support and challenge.

-- EYFS children assessed within Expressive Arts and Design and their progress is tracked termly using the EYFS framework.
+• EYFS children are assessed within Expressive Arts and Design and their progress is tracked termly using the EYFS framework.
 Age related expectation levels are reported to parents at the end of the reception year

 Key Websites to support planning and assessment: